 --copy option, it will

-attempt to copy specified file and/or directory to the provided target cluster
+attempt to copy specified files and/or directories to the provided cluster

 Here are some examples of file copying with clush:

 $ clush -v -w node[11-12] --copy /tmp/foo `/tmp/foo' -> node[11-12]:`/tmp' $ clush -v -w node[11-12] --copy /tmp/foo /tmp/bar `/tmp/bar' -> node[11-12]:`/tmp' `/tmp/foo' -> node[11-12]:`/tmp' $ clush -v -w node[11-12] --copy /tmp/foo --dest /var/tmp/ `/tmp/foo' -> node[11-12]:`/var/tmp/'

 To copy a file to nodes under a different user, use the